smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 - A message will be sent to the IBM i operator message queue (QSYSOPR)
-- The Operator Replay job status in the OpCon/xps Schedule will show
+- The Operator Replay job status in the OpCon/xps Schedule will show "Failed -- SMA0106"
-    \"Failed -- SMA0106\"
 - The IBM i LSAM Operator Replay Log Entry, under function 3: Operator Replay Logs, will show a job completion code of 6
-- There will usually be no data in the LSAM\'s Operator Replay log detail
+- There will usually be no data in the LSAM's Operator Replay log detail

 When an Operator Replay control job has failed to log the Script User on